Our Top Volunteer Management Best Practice for the Year Ahead

 Below is the single most important volunteer management best practice you should consider implementing for the new year (based on current research about what works).
 I also include suggested management actions and links to the source documents, in the event you wish to dive in deeper.

 The #1 Volunteer Management Best Practice =

 There is a growing body of research that points to the interpersonal nature of volunteer engagement and the underpinnings of mutual commitments of volunteers to organizations.

-Scholars of volunteer management have borrowed the idea of psychological contracts that drive the employee-company experience and adopted this concept to the volunteer context.
+Scholars of volunteer management have borrowed the concept of psychological contracts that drive the employee-company experience and adopted this concept to the volunteer context.

 Psychological Contracts: An Overview

 A psychological contract (PC) represents the mutual beliefs, perceptions, and informal obligations between an employer and an employee or volunteer and the organization they serve.
 It sets the dynamic for the relationship and is different from a formal written contract of employment which only identifies mutual duties and responsibilities.